 You will never forget a wild swim – says the environmental consultant and zen seeker Tessa Wadley in her book, The Mindful Art of Wild Swimming. – It may not be possible to get out to wild waters every day and I will never stop swimming in pools but I believe that, like garlic foraged from your local woods, water is best when it is wild.

-While you will always find hidden emerald spots wherever you go, Italy would be probably the best Country to go for absolute beginners.
-Not only for its wonderful landscapes but also because you will not be discouraged by a cold temperature when dipping your toe into the water.
+While you will always find hidden emerald spots wherever you go, Italy would be probably the best Country to go to for absolute beginners.
+Not only for its wonderful landscapes but also because you will not be discouraged by the cold temperature when dipping your toe into the water.

 Our favourite 5 free wild swims to kick off with

 From the emerald-green plunge pools of Sicily and river beaches in Campania to the secret hot springs of Tuscany and amazing waterfalls of the Dolomiti or even the hidden shores of Lake Como and Garda, we are sure you will find a reason for unleashing your inner dare-devil in such beautiful surroundings.

 Wild Swimming Italy by Michele Tameni uncovers the prettiest places to swim out in the wilderness.
 Perfect for family explorers or romantic adventurers, this handy travel book combines beautiful photography with all the practical information you’ll need to get off the beaten track, including maps, directions, grid references and walk-in times, and recommendations for canoe trips, campsites and tavernas.